How to Recognize a Toxic Work Environment and Get Out Alive

 From negative, gossipy co-workers, tyrannical upper management, and a lack of benefits and compensation to inconsistent rules, the inability for vertical mobility and the absence of personal boundaries, a toxic work environment can linger into your personal life and cause you more mental and emotional turmoil than you can imagine.

 I have been in a toxic professional environment in the past and quickly escaped; I literally left work one day and never came back; it was that bad .
 Unfortunately, I know I am not the only one who has experienced verbal abuse and emotional distress in a toxic work environment.

 12 signs you are in a toxic work environment

-Power does not breed leadership and just because your boss or upper-level management is in a higher position than you; it does not give them the right to belittle you.
-They may have more years under their belt, a higher-level degree or may be more experienced than you but that does not mean they are better than you and if they do not treat you as an equal than it is time to reconsider your job options.
+Power does not breed leadership.
+Just because your boss or an upper-level manager is in a higher position than you does not give them the right to belittle you.
+They may have more years under their belt or a higher-level degree, but that does not mean they are better than you.
+If they do not treat you as an equal, then it is time to reconsider your job options.

-When your management does not align with the company values
+Your management does not align with the company values.

 When your boss talks poorly about the company or gossips about the board of directors, there most likely is a huge problem behind closed doors that may eventually trickle down to the rest of the company.
 The leadership in the company should always align with the company’s values and ethics.